Sometimes the hardest part of using WordPress is knowing where to turn when things go wrong. Where do you turn when you need WordPress help?

-Note: If you use WordPress.com, be sure to contact WordPress.com support.
+Note: If you use WordPress.com, be sure to contact WordPress.com’s support.

 General WordPress Support

-For problems related to WordPress there are any number of places you could go for help.
+For problems related to WordPress, there is any number of places you could go for help.
 The first step in figuring out where to turn is to identify your problem.
 Is it related to the built-in WordPress functionality?
 Or a WordPress add-on such as a plugin or your theme.